jim-schwoebel/voicebook/README.md

 Now you have all the dependencies necessary to follow along with the chapters in the book.
 You don’t need to worry about any other installations.
 Also, the entire book is available in the voicebook folder for you to read :-)

 ## Wiki for additional docs
-Check out the [wiki](https://github.com/jim-schwoebel/voicebook/wiki) for additional documentation around each chapter - including an overview of what the scripts do.
-The wiki can help guide where to look if you're just using this repo to get some starter scripts.
+Check out the [wiki](https://github.com/jim-schwoebel/voicebook/wiki) for additional documentation around each chapter.
+These are also included in each folder here in the readmes of each chapter.
+In this way, you can get quickly up to speed with the 200+ scripts included in this repository.
 * [Chapter 1: Fundamentals](https://github.com/jim-schwoebel/voicebook/wiki/0.1.-Fundamentals)
 * [Chapter 2: Collection](https://github.com/jim-schwoebel/voicebook/wiki/0.2.---Collection)
 * [Chapter 3: Featurization](https://github.com/jim-schwoebel/voicebook/wiki/0.3.-Featurization)